shabkr/Neural-Signal-Processing-Analysis/README.md

 py -m pip install -r requirements.txt
 ```

+- alternatively, if you have followed the instructions above but it is throwing errors at the `pip -install` stage, try running `python3 -m pip install PACKAGENAME` one at a time for each of the packages.
+This might help it install without an error.

 ### 3. Launch Jupyter and begin learning!

 **IMPORTANT.** Make sure your environment is active with `source .venv/bin/activate` (Unix/macOS) or `.venv\Scripts\activate` (Windows) before you launch your course notebooks!